rust-lang/rfcs/text/0000-target-tier-policy.md

     library or code optimization library.
 Rust's license permits such combinations, but the Rust project has no interest in maintaining such combinations within the scope of Rust itself, even at tier 3.
-  - New targets should not require proprietary (non-FOSS) components to link a functional binary or library.
+  - Targets should not require proprietary (non-FOSS) components to link a functional binary or library.
   - "onerous" here is an intentionally subjective term.
 At a minimum, "onerous" legal/licensing terms include but are *not* limited to: non-disclosure